SUNDAY, AUGUST 20TH, 2023 2PM

-Sandy Spang is a Toledo entrepreneur and member of Toledo City Council.
+Sandy Spang is a local entrepreneur, restauranteur, and was a member-at-large of the Toledo City Council before joining the administration of Mayor Wade Kapszukiewicz as Commissioner of Business Services.
 Her personal, professional and educational experiences have prepared her to serve the citizens of Toledo.
 After graduating magna cum laude from Bowling Green State University, Sandy held several management positions, and with her husband, Mark, has developed and managed a portfolio of residential and commercial real estate.

 Sandy has been active in the community, serving on the Educator’s Board of the Toledo Museum of Art, teaching at Toledo Urban Impact Afterschool Club, serving on the rebuilding committee of First Alliance Church in the Uptown district and the Future of Toledo Eliminating Blight and Repurposing Land Committee.
 She recently ran for Mayor of Toledo.